majkilde/universalid/README.rst

 * You can assign a custom prefix to your id, e.g. a country code
 * Unid is case-insentitive
 * Base 36 encoded (digits + letters from A-Z)
 * Uses the _secrets_ library to generate cryptographically strong pseudo-random numbers
+* Fully documented
+* 100% coverage

 Installation